Gravity Payments

 Interest Rates

-Working capital loan: typically, a working capital loan has a high interest rate – or effective interest rate.
-With that said, the dollars paid in interest/fees might be low – even if the annualized rate is high – due to the short repayment terms.
+Working capital funding: typically, working capital funding has a high factor rate – or a percentage of the amount that needs to be repaid to satisfy repayment of the initial working capital deal amount.
+With that said, the dollars paid in factor rate fees might be low – even if the annualized rate is high – due to the short repayment terms.

 Term loan: this has a relatively low annualized interest rate, in many cases.

-Here are some pros and cons of working capital loans:
+Here are some pros and cons of working capital funding:

 Pros